VisionWebdev6006/VisionWebdev6006/README.md

 - 💞️ I’m looking to collaborate on ...
 UI Design Projects
 - 📫 How to reach me ... ansongtv12@gmail.com
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ... i love music and gaming
+- ⚡ Fun fact: ...
+I love music and gaming

 <!---
 VisionWebdev6006/VisionWebdev6006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.